 Spotlights.
 Other than changing the bulbs, you won’t have to do anything with spotlights as they’re so easy!
 Lamps and chandeliers take far more dusting and maintenance, so it’s always worth having spotlights over other options.

 The Right Bathroom.
 With motion sensitive faucets in the bathrooms, solid materials to avoid using grout and showers that don’t even require a glass door, bathrooms are far easier to maintain now than they ever have been before.
+After all, we don’t have the time to wipe down every surface after we have had a shower.
+We need materials that are waterproof, but are also stylish.
+Whether it’s high gloss white panels for the shower or stone flooring, it can save you a lot of time.
 For even better choices, go for a wall mounted sink and toilet; less to clean around and you can see any spills to be cleaned up far easier.

 A low maintenance home is an easy one to keep up with, and it’s these that get the most attention!